Let It Snow! Let It Snow! Let It Snow!: Certifications

+Lena Horne version

+Lena Horne recorded her version of "Let It Snow!
+Let It Snow!
+Let It Snow!" for her 1966 holiday album, Merry from Lena.
+It has remained popular since, notably appearing on Christmas soundtracks such as the 2003 film Elf.

 Jessica Simpson version

 American singer Jessica Simpson released a version of the song in 2004, as part of her album Rejoyce: The Christmas Album.
 Her version was produced by Billy Mann and reached Number 20 on the Billboard Adult Contemporary chart.